octo-technology/Xcode-formatter/README.md

 Copy this file to your ~/Library/Services/ folder (create this folder if needed).

-Be careful : by double-clicking this file, you will install it but the file will be removed !
+Be careful : by double-clicking the .workflow file, you will install it but the file will be removed!
 Be sure to leave a copy of it for other users.